Ruchita-0310/Nanopore_seq/QC_trimming_assembly.md

 ```
 filtlong --min_mean_q 7 passed_reads.fastq.gz| gzip > test.fastq.gz #will produce test.fastq.gz file which will be used for nanoplot
 ```
+Setting min_mean_q to 7 ensures that reads with an average quality score below 7 will be filtered out.
+This helps remove reads that are more likely to contain sequencing errors or low-quality data, which can negatively impact downstream analyses such as genome assembly or variant calling.
 ## Nanoplot
 ```
 module load python/3.10.4